xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 Now, what if you have to collect this output from **multiple devices** running **different OS**?
 The output might be slightly different.
 On one operating system (OS), a key could be missing, renamed and/or require an additional command to be correctly populated.

+Genie has a tool called `Learn` to accomplish validation accross multiple devices which could be running different OS.

 For each `feature`, the operational information is collected by executing **multiple show-commands**, after which that output is parsed and stored into a **Python datastructure**.
 This structure will be the **same** for any OS supported by the model.
 Said differently, the Python structure between two OS supported by the model will have the same **nested structure** and the same **keys** (ex: `description`); but probably not the same **values** (ex: `Configured using NETCONF!`).

 Below, a diagram of the show-commands sent to the device to fully populate the `Interface` model, for each supported OS.